Partnerships are hatched in some funny places.

 Yet for Mobile Jazz, the real challenge was simplicity.
 We’re lucky enough to work on highly technical projects all the time, but here the goal was to make the UI and UX so simple that literally anyone could understand it.

-What’s more, socialPALS itself wasn’t particularly tech-savvy, as Bastian explains.
+To make things even more complicated, socialPALS itself wasn’t particularly tech-savvy, as Bastian explains.

 “Prior to hiring Mobile Jazz, we had no internal IT knowhow,” he recalls.
 “We had a great idea, but didn’t have the needed IT manpower to deliver it.
 We had to make a call between building up an internal IT team or working with a very skilled team of international developers at Mobile Jazz.